Why was Maple Park Cemetery created?

 The cemetery has a beautiful historic gazebo just inside the entrance.
 It is unknown who built the gazebo, but the association believes it was built either shortly after creating the cemetery or when it was a fairground.
 It has a unique architecture with the onion dome cupola, along with several features that most people overlook, the horseshoe-shaped openings, the four-leaf clover, and cross designs near the roof.
 It was initially created as a bandstand and for community use for gatherings and speeches.

 Several years ago, the board of directors undertook the massive task of restoring the gazebo to its original beauty.
 Financial support from people in the community was invaluable to be able to complete the restoration.
-We regularly continue to address maintenance needs and the ongoing preservation of it.
+We regularly continue to address maintenance needs and the ongoing preservation of them.
 We strive to ensure it remains for generations to come.
-The cemetery is now beginning fundraising efforts to repair and restore the historic antique fence along Grand street.